pwbriggs/music-assistant.github.io/docs/music-providers/radio-browser.md

 # Radio Browser Provider

-Music Assistant support for [RadioBrowser](https://www.radio-browser.info/) became available in v2.0.0b29.
+Music Assistant has support for [RadioBrowser](https://www.radio-browser.info/) which allows easy addition of online radio stations to Music Assistant.

 ## Notes